amyq/global-thermonuclear-war/source/styles-advanced.rst

 Theming
 ========
-.. todo:: Amy needs to intall bootstrap theme from https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes
+Our theme is Bootstrap, from http://sphinx-bootstrap-theme.readthedocs.io/ (there's another Bootstrap theme but it's for mkdocs, not Sphinx.)

 .. todo:: Investigate ToC tree for sidebar (default is h2s on page are imported to sidebar) https://stackoverflow.com/questions/18969093/how-to-include-the-toctree-in-the-sidebar-of-each-page